Albert Schweitzer made only a single trip to the United States.

 Immediately after the lecture, the Bergels and Lipschitz drove the Schweitzers to Glenwood Springs, about an hour away.
 Albert was clearly exhausted.
 While waiting for the train from Glenwood Springs to Denver, Schweitzer said he regretted that most of his time in America had to be devoted to the purchase of medicine.

-Saturday, July 9, 1949 Enroute to Chicago
+Saturday, July 9, 1949 In Denver/Enroute to Chicago

-Sunday, July 10, 1949 In Chicago
+Sunday, July 10, 1949 Enroute to or in Chicago

 Monday, July 11, 1949 In Chicago

 Schweitzer received the honorary doctorate of laws from the University of Chicago.
-More than 5,000 people attended the ceremony, with 2,400 inside the Rockefeller Memorial Chapel and the rest outside listening via a speaker system.
-Adlai Stevenson was among the dignitaries attending.
-The degree was presented by Dr. Ernest C. Colwell, and Schweitzer was formally introduced by Dean Bernard Loomer of the University of Chicago divinity school.
-The citation reads: "An interpreter who has revived for his own generation the vision of scholar, interpreting the works of Jesus; as musician, interpreting the compositions of Bach; as humanist, interpreting the writings of Goethe; as historian, presenting in philosophic terms the meaning of history; and as a Christian medical missionary, rendering distinguished service to Equatorial Africa."
+More than 5,000 people attended the ceremony, with 2,400 inside the Rockefeller Memorial Chapel and the rest outside listening via a speaker system.19 Adlai Stevenson was among the dignitaries attending.
+20 The degree was presented by Dr. Ernest C. Colwell, and Schweitzer was formally introduced by Dean Bernard Loomer of the University of Chicago divinity school.19 The citation reads: "An interpreter who has revived for his own generation the vision of scholar, interpreting the works of Jesus; as musician, interpreting the compositions of Bach; as humanist, interpreting the writings of Goethe; as historian, presenting in philosophic terms the meaning of history; and as a Christian medical missionary, rendering distinguished service to Equatorial Africa."21

 Tuesday, July 12, 1949 In Cleveland